PyaeSoneAungRgn/to-raw-sql/README.md

 // "select * from `users` where `votes` > 100 or (`name` = 'Abigail' and `votes` > 50)"
 ```

+## Why?
+`toSql()` doesn't bind values to it.
+Instead, it returns the raw SQL representation of the query as a string, including placeholders for any bound values.

+In some cases, you might want to inspect the actual SQL, with the values already bound to the placeholders.

 ## Testing

 ```bash